 5.3.
 Dovetail reserves the right to investigate potential violations of the above provisions of this Section 5.
 In the event Dovetail reasonably believes a violation has occurred, in addition to any other remedies available at law or in equity (including termination pursuant to Section 13.2), Dovetail will have the right to suspend Authorized Users suspected of the violation from accessing the Services for so long as is reasonably necessary to address the potential violation.
 Except where Dovetail reasonably believes the violations are willful, or in urgent or emergency situations, Dovetail will notify Customer of any such suspension in advance (each, a “Suspension Notice”) and work with Customer in good faith to resolve the potential violation.
 For clarity, Dovetail reserves the right, but does not assume any obligation to Customer (except with respect to the Suspension Notice), to take any of the actions described in this Section 5.3.

 6.1.
 Each Party shall comply with Applicable Laws concerning the privacy and protection of Personal Information.
 Without limiting Section 5.1, Customer will be solely responsible for providing any notices required by Applicable Law to, and receiving any consents and authorizations required by Applicable Law from, persons whose Personal Information may be included in Account Data, Customer Data or Customer Credentials.
-If Customer believes Customer Data may include the Personal Information of natural persons located in the European Economic Area and wishes to execute a Data Processing Addendum (“DPA”) pursuant to the GDPR, or if Customer believes Customer Data may include Personal Information of California residents and wishes to enter into additional terms pursuant to the CCPA, Customer may do so by requesting to complete the Dovetail Data Processing Addendum.
+If Customer is (a) subscribed to a Paid Plan and (b) believes Customer Data may include the Personal Information of natural persons located in jurisdictions who have enacted privacy laws that require a written data processing agreement (such as the UK, Brazil, the European Economic Area, and California), and wishes to execute a Data Processing Addendum (“DPA”), Customer may do so by requesting to complete the Dovetail Data Processing Addendum.

 6.2.
 Each Party shall comply with Applicable Laws concerning anti-bribery and anti-corruption, which may include the U.S. Foreign Corrupt Practices Act of 1977 and the UK Bribery Act 2010.
 As of the date of this Agreement and the date of each Order, Customer represents that it has neither received nor been offered any illegal or improper bribe, kickback, payment, gift or thing of value from any employee, agent or representative of Dovetail or its Affiliates in connection with this Agreement.
 Customer agrees to promptly notify Dovetail if it learns of any violation of the foregoing.
 This representation is not intended to include customary and reasonable gifts and entertainment provided in the ordinary course of business, to the extent such gifts and entertainment are permitted by Applicable Law.